 If you want a directional light, such as was prototypical from the 1920's on, then this lamp is for you.
 This is so different from typical LED lighting used on layouts that tends to splay light out over a broad area.
 This Swan Neck lamp, sometimes called "Gooseneck", would be the most commonly seen light on streets up through the 1950's and even beyond.

 The Swan Neck Lamps come in packs of 3 are scaled to be equivalent to 18’ (6m) in height.
-They are now suitable for HO, On3, On30 and S scaled layouts and are 3/4" longer than earlier ones, measuring 4" from the bottom of the stem to the top of the arch.
+They are suitable for HO layouts as well as On3, On30 and S scaled layouts, measuring 4" from the bottom of the stem to the top of the arch.
 To match it to your scale height - adjust its insertion it into your layout.
 For HO leave 2 to 2 1/2" above.

 These lamps are made from thin walled metal tubing and fiber optic cable.